 While at Emmanuel, Campagna also competed on the Men's Varsity Volleyball and Indoor Track & Field squads as well as the Baseball club team.

 In 2007, the Somers, CT native graduated from Emmanuel College magna cum laude with a Bachelor of Arts in English Communications.
-He went on to complete his Masters of Business Administration at UMass Boston while working in the Beacons Sports Information office and is currently employed at Emmanuel College as the Assistant Director of Sports Information.
+He went on to complete his Masters of Business Administration at UMass Boston while working in the Beacons Sports Information office and is currently employed at Emmanuel College as the Director of Sports Information.